virtadpt/exocortex-halo/system_bot/README.md

 process_name=systembot
 startretries=0
 ```

 Then tell supervisord to look for new configuration directives and automatically start anything it finds: **sudo supervisorctl update**

+supervisord will read the new config file and start Systembot for you.